Pauline Boty: Career

 Her unique position as Britain's only female Pop artist gave Boty the chance to redress sexism in her life as well as her art.
 Her early paintings were sensual and erotic, celebrating female sexuality from a woman's point of view.
 Her canvases were set against vivid, colourful backgrounds and often included close-ups of red flowers, presumably symbolic of the female sex.
 She painted her male idols—Elvis, French actor Jean-Paul Belmondo, British writer Derek Marlowe—as sex symbols, just as she did actresses Monica Vitti and Marilyn Monroe.
 Like Andy Warhol, she recycled publicity and press photographs of celebrities in her art.
-Her 1963 portrait of her friend Celia Birtwell, Celia and Her Heroes, shows the textile designer surrounded by a Peter Blake painting, a David Hockney portrait and an image of Elvis Presley.
+Her 1963 portrait of her friend Celia Birtwell, Celia Birtwell and Some of her Heroes, shows the textile designer surrounded by a Peter Blake painting, a David Hockney portrait and an image of Elvis Presley.
 She exhibited in several more group shows before staging her first solo exhibition at Grabowski Gallery in the autumn of 1963.
 The show was a critical success.
 Boty continued to take on additional acting jobs.
 She was a presenter on the radio programme Public Ear in 1963–64, and in the following year, she was typecast yet again in the role of 'the seductive Maria' in a BBC serial.

-In June 1963 she married the literary agent Clive Goodwin (1932–1978) after a ten-day romance.
+In June 1963 she married the literary agent Clive Goodwin (1932–1977) after a ten-day romance.
 Her marriage disappointed others such as Peter Blake and her married lover, the television director Philip Saville, whom she had met towards the end of her student days and had worked for.
-(Their affair is said to have provided the material for a screenplay by Frederic Raphael for the movie Darling (1965).)
-Boty and Goodwin's Cromwell Road flat became a central hang-out for many artists, musicians, and writers, including Bob Dylan (whom Boty brought to England), David Hockney, Peter Blake, Michael White, Kenneth Tynan, Troy Kennedy Martin, John McGrath, Dennis Potter and Roger McGough.
-Goodwin, to be later a member of the founding editorial team of the radical journal Black Dwarf, is said to have encouraged Boty to include political content in her paintings.
+(Their affair is said to have provided the material for a screenplay by Frederic Raphael for the movie Darling.)
+Boty and Goodwin's Cromwell Road flat became a central hang-out for many artists, musicians, and writers, including Bob Dylan, David Hockney, Peter Blake, Michael White, Kenneth Tynan, Troy Kennedy Martin, John McGrath, Dennis Potter and Roger McGough.
+(Dylan was brought to England by Philip Saville, who collected him from London Airport with Boty; Dylan stayed in Boty's flat.)
+Goodwin, later a member of the founding editorial team of the radical journal Black Dwarf, is said to have encouraged Boty to include political content in her paintings.

 Her paintings did become more overtly critical over time.
 Countdown to Violence depicts a number of harrowing current events, including the Birmingham riot of 1963, the Assassination of John F. Kennedy and the Vietnam War.
 Cuba Si (1963) references the Cuban revolution.
-The collage painting It's a Man's World I (1964) juxtaposes images of patriarchal icons The Beatles, Albert Einstein, Lenin, Muhammad Ali, Marcel Proust and other men.
+The collage painting It's a Man's World I (1964) juxtaposes images of male icons The Beatles, Albert Einstein, Lenin, Muhammad Ali, Marcel Proust and other men.
 In It's a Man's World II (1965–66) she redisplayed female nudes from fine art and soft-core pornographic sources to signify newly liberated "female eroticism".
 Her last known painting, BUM, was commissioned by Kenneth Tynan for Oh, Calcutta! and was completed in 1966.